-3.2.
 Effects of greater farm income variability

 Norwegian dairy farmers' incomes have been stable over recent decades, as the numbers in Table 1 illustrate.
-Agricultural policies are being increasingly deregulated and liberalised.
-One of several effects may be higher instability of farm-level prices and income.
-To illustrate farm-level effects of a very high price and income variability, we increased, compared to the present situation, the dairy revenue variability from CV 0.06 to 0.31, and the calf/beef revenue variability from CV 0.05 to 0.31 (cf. Table 1).
-Farmers' economic consequence of this constructed income instability scenario, compared to the prevailing conditions, is illustrated in Fig. 2 with a CE-graph using SERF-analysis.
+The Norwegian, as many other countries, agricultural policies are increasingly deregulated and liberalised, leading to more exposure of farmers to competitive market forces.
+One of several effects may be higher instability of farm level prices and income.
+To illustrate farm-level effects of greater price and income variability we increased, compared to the present situation, the grain income variability from coefficient of variation (CV) 0.26 to 0.40, the dairy income variability from CV 0.6 to 0.31, and the beef income variability from CV 0.05 to 0.31 (cf. Table 1).
+Farmers' economic consequence of this constructed income instability scenario, compared to the prevailing market conditions, is illustrated in Figure 2 with a CE-graph using SERF-analysis.